Residence rights of EU citizens and their families in Ireland

 ISD will grant your non-EEA family member up to 5 years’ residence.
 This may be less if their passport is due to expire within the next 5 years or if your intended stay in the State is for a shorter period.

 They must register and get an Irish Residence Permit.
 The IRP will have Stamp 4EUFAM written on it.

 Changes in circumstances

-- The EU/EEA or Swiss citizen leaves Ireland and the non-EEA citizen is caring for children in Ireland
+- The EEA or Swiss citizen leaves Ireland and the non-EEA citizen is caring for children in Ireland

 - The relationship ends through divorce, annulment or dissolution of a civil partnership